Drug Recognition Experts

 Regardless of the terms used, the entire DRE process is extremely flawed and their observations and conclusions deserve further scrutiny.

-Columbus OVI attorney Brian Joslyn is certified by the National Highway Traffic Safety Administration (NHTSA) as an instructor in the administration of standardized field sobriety tests.
+Cincinnati OVI attorney Brian Joslyn is certified by the National Highway Traffic Safety Administration (NHTSA) as an instructor in the administration of standardized field sobriety tests.
 Call (513) 339-6289 today to have him review your case during a free, confidential consultation.

 - When are DREs typically used in Ohio?